List of American open-wheel racing national champions

-Álex Palou, the four-time and current National Champion.
+Álex Palou, the five-time and current National Champion.

 American open-wheel car racing is the highest form of professional formula racing for single-seater open-wheel cars in North America.
 The sport was administered by the American Automobile Association (AAA) in 1905 until 1955 when the United States Auto Club (USAC) ran open-wheel racing starting from 1956 after the AAA dissolved its Contest Board in the wake of the 1955 Le Mans disaster and the fatal accident of driver Bill Vukovich.

 USAC remained the sole governing body until 1979 when a group of disenchanted race team owners established the Championship Auto Racing Teams (CART) series, which would later become the dominant American open-wheel series by 1982.
 Despite this however, USAC would still sanction the Indy 500 until 1997, and would hold races outside the Indy 500 under the USAC Gold Crown championship from the 1981–82 season until the 1983–84 season, after which the USAC Gold Crown would consist of only the Indy 500 from the 1984–85 season until the 1994–95 season when the USAC Gold Crown was discontinued following the formation of the Indy Racing League (IRL).
 USAC would sanction the IRL until they were removed from their position by the IRL following a scoring error at the 1997 True Value 500, after which they would not sanction any American open-wheel races again.
 As a result the Indy 500 winner was also the USAC Gold Crown champion during those seasons.

 A disagreement between CART and Indianapolis Motor Speedway president Tony George resulted in the establishment of the IRL in 1996 and the series rivalled CART before the latter went bankrupt in 2003 and was renamed the Champ Car World Series (CCWS) in 2004.
 The CCWS and the IRL merged in February 2008 to unify American open-wheel car racing and the merged body has run the sport under the IndyCar Series name since then.

 The season consists of a series of races held variously on permanent road courses, closed city streets and oval tracks, usually in the United States and in a few cases abroad.
 The Drivers' Championship is presented to the most successful open-wheel driver over the course of the season through a points system based on individual race results.
 The Drivers' Championship is won when it is no longer mathematically possible for another competitor to overtake their points total regardless of the outcome of the remaining races, although is not officially awarded until the Victory Lap Celebration banquet that takes place after the season has ended.
 The winning driver and team owner are presented with a replica of the sterling silver Astor Cup and the driver's name is laser-etched into three black granite bases that support the permanent trophy on display in the Indianapolis Motor Speedway Museum.